fernandobrito/stock_checker/README.md

 Update the SMTP email configuration on `mailer.rb`.

-Update the input URL on `bin/stock_checker`.

-Set up a cron job to execute `bin/stock_checker --email <EMAIL>`.
+Set up a cron job to execute `bin/stock_checker --email <EMAIL> --url <URL>`.
 You can also pass `--dry-run` for debugging purposes, so no emails or files are modified.